HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 - Privileges to change to root
 # Installation
 ## Automatic Installation
-**BETA**
+> [!IMPORTANT]
+> The following script is still in **BETA**.
+This means, it might not work, and produce unexpected or unwanted behavior.

+> [!NOTE]
+> The script is only tested with execution as root user.
+> The script still requires a few interacions.

 It is possible to install Homeassistant Supervised by using my [script](https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/blob/development/installHomeassistant.sh).
-This script is still beta.
-This means, that the script might not work on every os and Architecture or to produce unexpected behaviour.
 It might not work for everyone on every device.
-If the script worked for you or it didn't work for you, please open a issue [here](https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/issues) and let me know.
+If the script worked for you (on a non-Debian Bookworm, arm64 installation) or it didn't work for you, please open a issue [here](https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/issues) and let me know.
-**NOTE:** The script is only tested with execution as root user.
-The script still requires a few interacions.
 To download and run the script, execute the following:
 ```
 sudo wget https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/raw/main/installHomeassistant.sh -O installHomeassistant.sh && sudo chmod +x installHomeassistant.sh && sudo sh ./installHomeassistant.sh